gapgustavo/DjangoStudy/README.md

 #### Remove a movie:

 Click the trash icon next to the movie you want to delete.

+#### View the summary of the movie:

+Click on the movie name on the homepage

 #### View the list of movies: